ivanbatistao/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Why cant a normal user chown a file
 How to run a command with root privileges
 How to change user ID or become superuser

+* su betty
+Create a script that changes your user ID to betty